The Holocaust in Romania: Transnistria

 We would make piles for burning the corpses.
 One layer of straw, on which we placed people [in a space] about four meters wide, more than one man high, and about ten meters long.
 On the sides and in the middle we put firewood, and then again one layer of people and a layer of straw with firewood.
 We would light one pile and prepare another, so it took about two months to turn our brothers to ashes.
 In terrible frosts we would warm up by the hot ashes.

+Another major detention site was the Vapniarka concentration camp, which from 1942 held Jewish political prisoners deported from Romania.
+In September 1942 nearly 1,200 Jews classified by the Romanian authorities as communists, communist sympathizers or otherwise politically suspect were deported there.
+Prisoners were subjected to severe deprivation, including being fed fodder peas that caused paralysis and other neurological illness.

+When Vapniarka was closed as the Red Army approached in late 1943, the prisoners were dispersed.
+Fifty-four communist prisoners were transferred to the prison at Rîbnița, where German SS personnel killed them during the Rîbnița massacre of 19–20 March 1944.
+Yad Vashem records that, after Romanian forces withdrew from Rîbnița and transferred control to German forces, more than 200 prisoners in the local prison, including many Jews, were executed.

+The majority of the remaining Vapniarka political prisoners, 565 people, were transferred to Grosulovo, where they remained under the command of Romanian gendarmerie officer Sabin Motora.
+As Romanian and German forces retreated from Transnistria in 1944, Motora helped evacuate the prisoners westward toward Romania rather than surrendering them to German forces.
+Most were eventually returned to Romania and interned at Târgu Jiu.
+The International Commission on the Holocaust in Romania later cited Motora as an example of an individual Romanian official who acted to rescue Jews, and Yad Vashem posthumously recognized him as Righteous Among the Nations in 1983.

 Romania and The Holocaust

 The "wholesale slaughter of Jews" in Romanian-occupied Soviet territories was "a genocide operationally separate from the Nazi Final Solution".
 Romania also rejected Nazi designs on its Jews, ultimately declining to deport Romanian Jews to the Belzec concentration camp.
 Romania even took the lead in the Holocaust during the first weeks of Operation Barbarossa.
 This fact was acknowledged by Adolf Hitler on 19 August 1941: "As far as the Jewish Question is concerned, it can now be stated with certainty that a man like Antonescu is pursuing much more radical policies in this area than we have so far."
 The regime of Ion Antonescu had been killing Jewish women and children, clearing entire Jewish communities, while Nazi Germany was still massacring only Jewish men.